 - your fee receipts (IMM 5401)

-- any letter or official document issued to you by CIC
+- any letter or official document we issued to you

 Step 3 – Change your address online

-Use the online service to tell CIC of your change of address.
+Use the online service to tell us of your change of address.

 If you can’t change your address online, you can change it using this Web form.
 Follow the instructions and include all the details we ask for.

 Note: if you have an immigration application in process and a representative on file (paid or unpaid), the mailing address in your file will stay your representative’s address.

 For more information, visit the Frequently Asked Questions (FAQ).

-Note: If you have recently immigrated to Canada, you must tell CIC your new address to receive a permanent resident (PR) card.
+Note: If you have recently immigrated to Canada, you must tell us your new address to receive a permanent resident (PR) card.
 You can use the Address Notification online service.